johnnyjohnnson/emoji-parser/README.md

 emojiParser = emojiParser()
-#it defaults to Emoji-Unicode-Version 12.1
+#it defaults to the latest Emoji-Unicode-Version as of right now --> 12.1
 emojiParser.parseTweetObject(elonsTweet)
 ```